MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-variables.md

 >
 > If you encounter an error, run the command again with the parameter and value specified.
 An explicit value for a parameter always takes precedence over other options.

 You can specify values for several parameters this way.
-For more information, seed [Azure CLI configuration](azure-cli-configuration.md).
+For more information, see [Azure CLI configuration](azure-cli-configuration.md).

 ## Use persistent values